hshimomura/zabbix-cisco-9800/README.md

 | Channel Changed | AIRESPACE-WIRELESS-MIB::bsnAPCurrentChannelChanged |
 | DFS Radar Detection | AIRESPACE-WIRELESS-MIB::bsnRadarChannelDetected |

-The template use just OID and Standard MIB.
+The template uses just OID and Standard MIB.
 No need to install vendor MIB.
-Please refer to below MIBs to get understand about each SNMP MIB.
+Please refer to the below MIBs to understand each SNMP MIB.
 - AIRESPACE-REF-MIB.my
 - AIRESPACE-WIRELESS-CAPABILITY.my
 - AIRESPACE-WIRELESS-MIB.my